18 Time & Attendance terminals

 They can approve absence requests and oversee their department’s absenteeism, timesheets, overtime, off-site work, etc.

-uAttend also offer cheaper solutions for card time clocks and fingerprint scans.
+uAttend also offers cheaper solutions for card time clocks and fingerprint scans.

 The Kronos InTouch DX time clock has a large touch screen.